Using MergerFS to combine multiple hard drives into one unified media storage

 MergerFS is free and open source software described as a “featureful union filesystem.”
 I discovered it (along with easy to understand set up instructions) via Perfect Media Server, itself a great resource for self-hosters.
 Essentially what MergerFS does is act as a proxy so that multiple hard drives can be accessed at one mount point.
 What does that mean?
 Well, lets go over my situation.

-I had a 2 TB hard drive where I kept only video files at /dev/sdb
+I had a 2 TB hard drive where I kept only video files mounted at /mnt/videos

 .
-I wanted to add a third drive that already had some other movies and lots of free space at /dev/sdd
+I wanted to add a third drive that already had some other movies and lots of free space, which I was considering mounting at /mnt/extra

 ├── movies